Cedar Deck Remodel With New Planter Box Benches!

 Our deck was starting to fall apart.
 The fir railing posts had some rot against the decking and the cedar deck boards were splintering.
 The foundation and supports were still intact but the finishings were badly in need of a remodel.
 Time for a DIY project!

 We decided to remove the old decking and replace it with new boards.
-Since the fir railings just rotted anyways, we edged the deck with cedar stairs and
+Since the fir railings just rotted anyways, we edged the deck with cedar stairs and bench-height planter boxes instead of railings.
+I love how much larger and more usable our deck feels now (even though it's on the same footprint!).
+The added raised bed garden space is a bonus.

 BEFORE - Here's the old deck.
 The cedar decking boards were starting to splinter and disintegrate.
 They were custom-milled true 1" thick boards with a nominal 4" width.
 The deck had wooden railings on three sides, although some sections had been removed to accommodate the old hot tub (which was dealt it's final blow acting as a giant ice cooler during our wedding).